Excited states from eigenvector continuation: the anharmonic oscillator: Conclusion

 In this Letter, EC was used to extract the energies of ground and excited states for the case of the anharmonic oscillator with quartic perturbation.
 Even in presence of strongly divergent PT expansions the EC-resummed energies robustly converges towards the full diagonalization results where the convergence is fastest for the ground-state expansion.
 The convergence of the EC approach for excited states can be improved by using PT state corrections for the excited states themselves, thus, informing the EC basis on the properties of the target wave function.
 The \ECstar{0} approach is limited to excited states in the same symmetry class as the fully interacting ground state.
 While in aHO applications parity conservation separates the spectrum into two parts, most large-scale \emph{ab initio} applications are performed in a symmetry-restricted way, such that only states with the same total angular-momentum are accessible from such calculations, e.g., low-lying $J^\Pi = 0^+$ states in the case of even-even nuclei.
 We note that the design of \ECstar{k} in realistic applications is technically more complicated due to the presence of degeneracies in the unperturbed spectrum making the formulation of PT for excited states more complex.

 The EC approach can be seen as a selected CI approach employing a contracted basis from PT-based wave function corrections.
 As such it suffers from the same limitations as truncated CI such as the lack of size-extensivity at finite truncation order.
-In the future an understanding of size-extensivity properties will be investigated, thus, requiring the evaluation of low-order EC approximations for large system sizes.
-These developments will be supplied by deriving a diagrammatic expansion of the EC formalism at low order which circumvents the formation of the exponentially large configuration space.
+In the future, we will investigate size-extensivity properties, which will require the evaluation of low-order EC approximations for large system sizes.
+These developments will be supported by deriving a diagrammatic expansion of the EC formalism at low order which circumvents the formation of the exponentially large configuration space.